einsteinly/CAUV_old_software/readme-code.txt

 gui/gui:
     Qt 4 (with Qt3 support library, but NOT qt3 dev packages, as this sets all of the defaults to qt3, meaning qwt6 won't build)
-    Qwt 6 (Having earlier versions installed may cause a conflict when trying to make Qwt) OpenCV
+    Qwt 6 (Having earlier versions installed may cause a conflict when trying to make Qwt, needs to be >=rc5) OpenCV
     Marble (optional) - for the map
     OIS (optional) - for gamepad controls